apollographql/apollo-ios-dev/apollo-ios/Design/swift-identifiable.md

 extend type Book @typePolicy(keyFields: "id")
 ```

-This could be used for Identifiable conformance if a single field is provided, and caching behavior could also be matched with Apollo Kotlin.
+This could be used for Identifiable conformance by generating a getter which returns a tuple of all listed key fields, and caching behavior could also be matched with Apollo Kotlin.
 A disadvantage is that this directive is only used inside type extensions, and can't be used to mark fields directly in a query.